Thomy003/Global-Education-Analysis/README.md

 ---

 ## **OBJECTIVE**
-The objective of this analysis is to examine a dataset containing global education information.
-The goal is to gain insights into how well current education systems provide access to learning opportunities for all.
+The objective of this analysis is to **examine a dataset containing global education information**.
+The goal is to **gain insights** into how well current education systems provide access to learning opportunities for all.
 This analysis will help identify areas for improvement and better understand the global state of education.

 You can find the detailed information about the dataset at <a href="https://www.kaggle.com/datasets/imtkaggleteam/global-education">Kaggle</a>, which sources are <a href=https://data.worldbank.org/>World Bank Open Data</a> and <a href="https://databrowser.uis.unesco.org/">Unesco</a>.